raystubbs/FkCSS/README.md

 ```

 ## Inline Animations
-FkCSS doesn't support for custom `@keyframe` animations, since we aren't trying
+FkCSS doesn't support custom `@keyframe` animations, since we aren't trying
-to recreate CSS in Clojure, the idea is to build something better, more expressive
+to recreate CSS in Clojure.
+We wanna make something more concise and expressive,
-than plain CSS.
-So we have inline keyframes instead.
+so FkCSS has inline animations.
 ```clj
 (defclass some-drawer-opening
  {:animation